alphagov/government-digital-strategy/README.md

 If you want to test that the deploy folder works fine, run `ruby deploy-server.rb`, which serves up the `deploy/` folder on port 9090.

+# PDFs

+The PDFs are generated through PDF Crowd.
+You'll need to register for a free account and get a username and API Key.
+Then edit `config/pdf.config.yml.sample`, adding the details.
+Then rename the file, removing `.sample` from the end.

 # Assets